 The Radiation Safety Program relies on audits to maintain compliance with regulatory requirements.
 The program employs a risk based schedule; auditing RA holders actively using unsealed RAM on a monthly basis.
 All RA holders are audited at least quarterly.
 The audit is an inspection of laboratories listed on the RA.
-Compliance requirements are evaluated and radiation exposure assessment is performed either by meter survey, wipe test or both.
+Compliance requirements are evaluated and radiation exposure assessment is performed either by meter survey, wipe test, or both.
 RAM inventories are also confirmed and updated as part of the audit.
 RPD’s are also subject to periodic inspections, with quarterly walk-throughs and annual scatter inspections performed by Radiation Safety Staff.

-The Radiation Safety Department offers several services to faculty, staff, and students of Carnegie Mellon University .
+The Radiation Safety Department offers several services to faculty, staff, and students of Carnegie Mellon University.

-- Receive and ship RAM
+- Receipt and shipment of RAM

 - Radiation dosimetry and bioassays

 - Radiation and radioactive contamination surveys

 - Radiation detection and personal protective equipment recommendations